threefoldtecharchive/rivine/doc/electrum/Methods.md

 - server_software_version

 The version of the server running.
+This is the build version of the server.
+This allows to exactly identify the state of the server code base, usefull should you report a bug or a feature request.

 - protocol_version